-At the end of March 2024, there were a total of one hundred (100) internal auditors under the CIAO reporting line, twentysix (26) at the Company and seventy-four (74) at oversea subsidiaries.
+At the end of March 2025, there were a total of ninety-seven (97) internal auditors under the CIAO reporting line, twenty-nine (29) at the Company and sixty-eight (68) at oversea subsidiaries.
 To further enhance their expertise, the Internal Audit department proactively encourages auditors to obtain and maintain professional certifications relevant to Internal Audit.
 The following table shows the name of professional certifications and the number of internal auditors who possess them.